rokitalab/tumor-evolution/analyses/sample-distribution-analysis/README.md

 This folder contains a script tasked to analyze the distribution of samples across cancer types and patients in the PBTA dataset.

 `01-tumor-descriptor-and-assay-count-plot.Rmd` is a script written to perform the initial analyses on the PBTA dataset.
-This script produces TSV files containing the PBTA samples wit all and paired gemomic and transcriptomic assays across different time points and cancer types.
+This script produces TSV files containing the PBTA samples with all and paired gemomic and transcriptomic assays across different time points and cancer types.

 ## Folder structure